Glossary

 International Financial Reporting Standards (IFRS): The IFRS is a not-for-profit, public interest organisation established to develop globally accepted accounting and sustainability disclosure standards.

-International Sustainability Standards Board (ISSB): The ISSB, set up by the IFRS, is responsible for developing standards that will result in a high-quality, comprehensive global baseline of sustainability disclosures focussed on the needs of investors and the financial markets.
+International Sustainability Standards Board (ISSB): The ISSB was set up by the International Financial Reportig Standards (IFRS), to develop global standards that result in a high-quality, comprehensive global baseline of sustainability disclosures focussed on the needs of investors and the financial markets.

 Liquidity: Liquidity refers to how easily an investment instrument can be bought or sold without impacting its market price.